Baseboard Trim Waste Tips (Linear Feet, Pieces, and Miters)

 Linear feet to pieces (simple method)

-A simple planning method is: pieces needed ≈ (total linear feet ÷ piece length) × (1 + waste).
+A simple planning method is: pieces needed = (total linear feet x (1 + waste)) / piece length.
 Then round up to whole pieces.
-Waste depends on corners and short runs.
+Waste depends on corners, short runs, and whether offcuts can be reused.

 Example: if you need 180 linear feet and pieces are 16 ft, the minimum is 180/16 = 11.25 → 12 pieces.
 If your layout is cut-up, adding 10–15% can be safer (12 × 1.15 = 13.8 → 14 pieces).